AlexSkir/alexskir-reactplate/README.md

 *It is a modified and updated template based on [reactjs-boilerplate of Nikhil-Kumaran](https://github.com/Nikhil-Kumaran/reactjs-boilerplate).*

 The template is similar to create react app but gives you more control over the build configurations.
-It sets up  react (@^17.0.2), react-router, babel, webpack (@^5.78.0) with basic loaders (CSS, LESS, SASS, babel), ant design and bootstrap.
+It sets up  react (@^17.0.2), react-redux (@^8.0.5), @reduxjs/toolkit (@^1.9.3), react-router, babel, webpack (@^5.78.0) with basic loaders (CSS, LESS, SASS, babel), Ant design and Bootstrap.
 It is optomized for development and production using code splitting and lazy loading

 ## Prerequisites